 In spite of limited performance venues, the performing arts are alive in Fayetteville, North Carolina.
-A recently completed Performing Arts Master Plan and Needs Assessment indicated substantial demand for an outdoor, multi-use performance space.
-The Performance Pavilion provides such a venue.
+A Performing Arts Master Plan and Needs Assessment indicated substantial demand for an outdoor, multi-use performance space.
+The Fayetteville Festival Park Performance Pavilion provides such a venue.
 Additionally, it serves as a major architectural element in the overall plan of the Festival Park.
 The site of the park is near downtown, on land owned by the City of Fayetteville.
 The site was a decontaminated brown field used in the 1930’s by a coal de-gasification operation.
 Clean up was completed in 2003.
 The USO, an institution in any military town, was also previously located on the site.

 In addition to the impact of building on a decontaminated site, other physical features influenced the design.
 The triangular site is bounded by a major thoroughfare, an active rail line, and a two-lane city street.
 The site contains numerous specimen cypress trees and is bisected by a creek that is subject to flooding.